Fidelis-Mayaba-II-Cheelo/Fidelis-Mayaba-II-Cheelo/README.md

 Welcome to my GitHub!

-I’m currently completing my Bachelor’s degree in Information Technology, with a strong focus on backend development using Python,PHP,Javascript(Node and express.js), Java(springboot) and relational databases.
-Building systems that are not only fully functional but highly scalable too is my go-to hobby.
-I guess FIDTECH is your solution now!
+I have completed my Bachelor’s degree in Information Technology, specializing in backend development with Python, PHP, JavaScript (Node.js & Express.js), Java (Spring Boot), and relational databases.
+Building systems that are not only fully functional but highly scalable is my passion—and I believe FIDTECH is your solution!

 ---